jakechen/ds-career/selling_aiml.md

 # Part 2: Prioritizing pipeline
 ## How to prioritize use cases
 1. Business: Why should this project be done?
 How will it make money?
 Who is buying?
+What is current end-user day-in-the-life/UX?
 2. Technical: What data is needed?
 What model is used?
 How will the end user gain value?
 How will it all get piped together?
 3. Operational: Who will own and maintain the code?
 How will value be realized?